Tornado3P9/Linux-Console-Tools/admin tools/Hardware Information.md

 lshw -C cpu
 lscpu -J    => json format

+# find the actually available cores for a program on the system
+nproc --all

 # test cpu performance
 sysbench cpu --cpu-max-prime=20000 --threads=4 --time=0 --events=10000 run
 ```